sanghack81/SDCIT/README.md

 > _Proceedings of the 30th Conference on Uncertainty in Artificial Intelligence._ 2014.

-> Vladimir Kolmogorov.
-"Blossom V: A new implementation of a minimum cost perfect matching algorithm."
+> Vladimir Kolmogorov. **Blossom V: A new implementation of a minimum cost perfect matching algorithm.**
 >        In Mathematical Programming Computation (MPC), July 2009, 1(1):43-67.